rust-lang/rfcs/text/0000-process-stdio-redirection.md

 # Summary

-Update the `std::process` API with the ability to redirect stdio of child processes to any opened file handle.
+Update the `std::process` API with the ability to redirect stdio of child processes to any opened file handle or equivalent.

 # Motivation

 The current API in `std::process` allows to either pipe stdio between parent and child process or redirect stdio to `/dev/null`.
-It would also be largely useful to allow stdio redirection to any currently opened `std::fs::File` (henceforth `File`) handle.
+It would also be largely useful to allow stdio redirection to any currently opened file or pipe handles.
 This would allow redirecting stdio with a physical file or even another process (via OS pipe) without forcing the parent process to buffer the data itself.

 For example, one may wish to spawn a process which prints gigabytes of data (e.g. logs) and use another process to filter through it, and save the